Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: BACKGROUND

 Crucially, BMA implicitly assumes that the data was sampled from exactly one of the constituent models.
 This is often referred to as the $\mathcal{M}$-closed assumption \citep{bernardo2009bayesian,clyde2013bayesian,key1999bayesian}.
 As a result, as the amount of data increases the BMA weights will always (except for a few special edge cases) collapse on a single model~\citep{clyde2013bayesian}; the approach reverts to just performing model selection.
 Consequently, BMA predictions are often inferior compared to other model combination techniques \citep{minka2000bayesian,yao2018Using}.

 Viewed another way, model misspecification tends to lead to posterior model probabilities that are \emph{overconfident}: both empirical and theoretical results have shown that they too readily collapse on a single model~\citep{huggins2021Reproducible,yang2018Bayesian}, even when there are multiple plausible models with similar predictive performance.
 Moreover, the exact model onto which the posterior collapses can change drastically when regenerating the data from $\ptruedata(y)$.
-Note that these are properties of the \emph{analytic} BMA weights and not artifacts of using approximate inference algorithms.
+In general, we expect there to be some variance in the BMA weights due to the fact that we need to \emph{estimate} the model evidence for many real-world models.
+However, previous work has demonstrated that overconfidence is an issue even with \emph{analytic} BMA weights \citep{yang2018Bayesian,huggins2021Reproducible,oelrich2020bayesian}.